 Bands of colour

-An observer perceives bands of colour when visible light separates into its component wavelengths and the human eye distinguishes between some colours better than others.
+An observer perceives bands of colour when visible light separates into its component wavelengths and the human eye distinguishes a series of distinct adjacent colours.

 • The human eye and brain together translate light into colour.

-• When sunlight is dispersed by rain and forms a rainbow, an observer often distinguishes red, orange, yellow, green, blue and violet bands of colour.
+• When rain disperses sunlight and forms a rainbow, an observer will typically distinguish red, orange, yellow, green, blue and violet bands of colour.

 • Although a rainbow contains electromagnetic waves with all possible wavelengths between red and violet, some ranges of wavelengths appear more intense to a human observer than others.